lemonloft/suggestions-module/README.md

 # Activites and Listings Suggestions

-This suggestions service for Lemon Loft provides the user with things to do and places to stay near the location the user searched.
+This suggestions service for Lemon Loft provides the user with things to do and places to stay near the searched location.

 ## Related Projects
 https://github.com/lemonloft/reviews-module